tawawhite/vast/doc/cli/vast.md

 - *standard output* represents the result of a command
 - *standard error* includes logging output

-The `help` sub-command always prints the usage instructions for a given command, e.g., `vast help` lists all available top-level sub-commands.
+The `help` subcommand always prints the usage instructions for a given command, e.g., `vast help` lists all available top-level subcommands.

+More information about subcommands is available using `help` and `documentation` subcommands.
+E.g., `vast import suricata help` prints a helptext for `vast import suricata`, and `vast start documentation` prints a longer documentation for `vast start`.

 ## Configuration